Machine Unlearning: A Comprehensive Survey: Traditional Centralized Machine Unlearning

-\citeauthor{schelter2021hedgecut} proposed HedgeCut \cite{schelter2021hedgecut}, which implemented machine unlearning on tree-based ML models in a split unlearning similar form.
-Tree-based learning algorithms are trained by recursively partitioning the training data, locally optimizing a criterion such as Gini gain \cite{wehenkel1991decision}.
+Besides the above popular ML models, \citeauthor{schelter2021hedgecut} proposed HedgeCut \cite{schelter2021hedgecut}, which implemented machine unlearning on tree-based ML models in a split unlearning similar form.
+Tree-based learning algorithms are developed by recursively partitioning the training dataset, locally optimizing a metric such as Gini gain \cite{wehenkel1991decision}.
 HedgeCut focuses on implementing fast retraining for these methods.
 Furthermore, they evaluated their method on five publicly available datasets on both accuracy and running time.

 Another method that is similar to split unlearning is Amnesiac Unlearning \cite{graves2021amnesiac}.
 The intuitive idea of Amnesiac Unlearning is to store the parameters of training batches and then subtract them when unlearning requests appear.
-In particular, it first trains the learning model by adding the total gradients $\sum_{e=1}^{E}\sum_{b=1}^{B} \nabla _{\theta_{e,b}}$ to the initial model parameters $\theta_{initial}$, where $E$ is the training epochs, and $B$ is the data batches.
-During the training process, they kept a list of $SB$, which records the batches containing the private data.
-The list could be in the form of an index of batches for each training example, an index of batches for each training category or any other information expected.
+In particular, it first trains the learning model by adding the total gradients $\sum_{e=1}^{E}\sum_{b=1}^{B} \nabla _{\theta_{e,b}}$ to the initial model parameters $\theta_{\text{initial}}$, where $E$ is the training epochs, and $B$ is the data batches.
+In the model training process, they kept a list called $SB$, which records the batches holding the private data.
+This list could be formed as an index of batches for each training example, an index of batches for each category or any other information expected.
 When the unlearning request comes, a model using Amnesiac unlearning needs only to remove the updates from each batch $sb \in SB$ from the learned model $\theta_{M}$.
-As \citeauthor{graves2021amnesiac} mentioned, using Amnesiac unlearning effectively and efficiently removes traces of the erased data that could be inferred via state-of-the-art privacy inference attacks and does not degrade the accuracy of the model in any other way.
+As \citeauthor{graves2021amnesiac}~\cite{graves2021amnesiac} stated, using Amnesiac unlearning effectively and efficiently removes the contribution of the erased samples that could be detected through state-of-the-art privacy inference attacks and does not degrade the accuracy of the model in any other way.

-\subsection{Certified Data Removal}
+\subsubsection{Certified Data Removal}